menschlabs-challenges/coding-challenge-template/README.md

 # Mensch Labs Coding Challenge

-This is a skeleton repository that contains some example code, which demonstrates the following:
+Welcome to the Mensch Labs Coding Challenge Setup Guide!
+At the end of this guide you will have deployed a real-world Facebook Messenger Bot that you (and others) can start talking to and experimenting with.
+You'll also be ready to complete the Mensch Labs Coding Challenge!
+This skeleton repository contains some example code, which demonstrates the following:

 * How to render HTML pages using the [Flask](http://flask.pocoo.org/) framework.
 * How to create database models, populate them with data, and query them using